SdMusic/Anime-Memory-Game/README.md

 Prior to deployment, the site could be viewed in real time by adding the following command to the terminal window, and selecting "Open Browser" from the modal that displays: python3 -m http.server

+## Bugs & Fixes
+- timer starts when page loaded - added empty global var and assigned start function to fill
+- Game able to be played before timer start - overlay added with pointer null to a start game fuction
+- when clicked in quick succesion 3 card can remain displayed.
+- score displayed in long number
+- stop timer function not working -scope issue

 ## Credits and Acknowledgements

-Code snippets
+### Code snippets
 Snippets of code that I edited and used as examples are listed below:
 - Button styling: https://fdossena.com/?p=html5cool/buttons/i.frag
 - Navs from: (https://getbootstrap.com/docs/4.0/components/navs/)
 - Columns from: (https://getbootstrap.com/docs/4.0/layout/grid/)
 - Contact Form from: (https://getbootstrap.com/docs/4.0/components/forms/)
 - Spacing Utilities - (https://getbootstrap.com/docs/4.0/utilities/spacing/)
+- Elements from my previous project including readme format.

 ### Audio from: